-- Reisner et al, Behavioural characteristics associated with dog bites to children presenting to an urban trauma centre, Injury Prevention, 2011.
+- Reisner et al, Behavioral characteristics associated with dog bites to children presenting to an urban trauma centre, Injury Prevention, 2011.

 - Garvey et al, Morbidity of pediatric dog bites: A case series at a level one pediatric trauma center, Journal of Pediatric Surgery, 2014.